 Free Consultations for Cosmetic Procedures

 One of the most common techniques of laser resurfacing is called the carbon dioxide (CO2) method.
-It is the method of choice to treat several skin issues, such as wrinkles, scars, warts, pores or glands enlargement, and many more.
+It is the method of choice to treat several skin issues, such as wrinkles, scars, warts, pores or gland enlargement, and many more.

 The newest version of CO2 laser resurfacing directs very short, concentrated pulsating light of energy, also known as ultrapulse, in a scanning pattern at a specific skin issues in order to precisely removing thin layers of skin with minimal heat damage.